 Oregon allows you to leave real estate with transfer-on-death deeds.
 You sign and record the deed now, but it doesn't take effect until your death.
 You can revoke the deed or sell the property at any time; the beneficiary you name on the deed has no rights until your death.
 At your death, the beneficiary inherits the property without the need for probate proceedings.
 Or.
 Rev. Stat. § 93-975.

 Oregon does not allow transfer-on-death registration of vehicles.

 Even if you don't do any planning to avoid probate, your estate may qualify for Oregon's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Oregon.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).